kurianbenoy/kurianbenoy-website/_posts/2020-08-09-Mindmaster.md

 ---
-title: Noteble quotes from Mind master - Vishwanathan Anand
+title: Noteble quotes from Mind master - Viswanathan Anand
 type: post
 author: kurianbenoy
 ---

-Hello all, I am back with a few noteble quotes from Mind Master by Vishwanathan Anand.
+Hello all, I am back with a few noteble quotes from Mind Master by Viswanathan Anand.
 I am not an expert in chess, and just know some of the basic moves.
+I recently picked up chess, after seeing Pranav Sridhar and Joel playing chess after Inout Hackathon, Bangalore - 2019.
+The only chess player most of Indians know is Viswanathan Anand and maybe Magnus Carlsen too after bitter 2013 World Championship loss in Chennai.

-For me the best thing in this book was how a 5 time world champion approaches games, state of AI in chess, pure inspiration material was available in this book.
+This book is not merely a chess book.
+According to me the best thing in this book was how a 5 time world champion approaches games and his winning mentality.
+He talks about state of AI in chess, attitude needed for any winners in any field, how to grab your advantage and lot of life advices are there.
+I am sharing a few intersting parts in this book

 > The way I see it, talent is a lot like a plant.
 When it’s watered with hard